 You can check this post out if you want to learn more about tuition fees!

-3. You might have to work if you want the supplementary grant
+3. You may have to get a job for the supplementary grant

-The supplementary grant is calculated based on your parents income.
-In combination, your parents income shouldn't be over €50.000 a year.
+The supplementary grant is calculated based on your parents' income.
+Together, your parents' income shouldn't be over €50.000 a year.
 So, not everyone is eligible for it.
-Which is a shame, but such is life, is it not?
-As to not get too philosophical on you, we'll explain the requirements for this...

 There are two cases in which you can receive the supplementary grant (and loan).
 In the first case, you must be an EU/EEA resident and have lived in the Netherlands for the last 5 years (at minimum).
 If this is a strong 'yes that's me, pick me', you are automatically eligible for the supplementary grant and loan!

-4. Student finance can last you up to 10 years
+4. Student finance can last up to 10 years

 All in all, you must use up your student financing within 10 years!